Eva Lange

+Biography

-She was born in Arendal to Anna Theresie Larsen and Jean Emil Lange, and was married to painter and sculptor Victor Lind.
+Born in Arendal on 15 June 1944, Lange was a daughter of Anna Theresie Larsen and Jean Emil Lange.
+She was married to painter and sculptor Victor Lind.

 Lange was educated at the Norwegian National Academy of Craft and Art Industry in Oslo, and at the Norwegian National Academy of Fine Arts.
 She made her exhibition debut at Høstutstillingen in 1967.
 Her art works at the National Gallery of Norway include the naturalistic Frø from 1971 and the surrealistic drawing Demagog from 1977.

 She was awarded the Prince Eugen Medal in 2001.

+Lange died in Hvaler on 12 May 2017.